estelle/flexbox/draft/04_flex_examples.md

 We used media queries to define a new layout when the viewport is 30rem wide or greater.
 We defined the value in rems instead of pixels to improve the accessibility of the page for users increasing the font size.
 For most users with devices less than 500px wide, which is approximately 30rem when a rem is the default 16px, the narrow layout will appear.
 However, if a user has increased their font size, they may get the narrow layout on their tablet or even desktop monitor.

 While we could have turned the `body` into a column-direction flex container, with only sectioning level children, that's the default layout, so it wasn't necessary on the narrow screen.
-However, when we have wider viewports, we want the navigation to be between the header and main, not between main and footer, so we need to change the order of the appearance.
-We set `nav, header { order: -1px; }` to make the header and nav appear before all their sibling flex items.
+However, when we have wider viewports, we want the navigation to be between the header and the main, not between main content and the footer, so we need to change the order of the appearance.
+We set `nav, header { order: -1px; }` to make the `<header>` and `<nav>` appear before all their sibling flex items.
 The siblings default to the greater value of `order: 0;` which is the default.
 They group order puts those two elements first, in the order of the source code, before all the other flex item siblings, which appear after, in the order they appear in the source code.

 We did want to prevent the layout from getting too wide as the navigation links would get too wide, and long lines of text are hard to read.
-We limit the width of the layout to 75rems, again, using rems to allow the page to grow or shrink if the user grows or shrinks their font size by zooming in or out.
+We limit the width of the layout to 75rems, again, using rems to allow the page to grow or shrink if the user grows or shrinks the font size.
 With a `margin: auto;` the body is centered within the viewport, which is only noticeable once the viewport is wider than 75rems.
 This isn't necessary, but demonstrates that flex containers do listen to width declarations.

 We turn the `main` into a flex container with `display: flex`.
-It has 2 children.
-The `article` with `flex: 75%` and `aside` with `flex: 25%` will fit side by side as their combined flex bases equals 100%.
+It has two children.
+The `article` with `flex: 75%` and `aside` with `flex: 25%` will fit side-by-side as their combined flex bases equals 100%.

 Had the `nav` been a child of `main` instead of `body`, `main` would have had 3 children squished onto one line.
 We would have wanted the `nav` to come first, on it's own line.
-We would have had to force the flex container to allow it's children to wrap over two lines.
+We would have made the navigation take up the full width of the parent `main`, wrapping the other two children onto the next flex line.
+We can force the flex container to allow it's children to wrap over two lines with the `flex-wrap` property.

 We could have resolved `nav` being a child of `main` by including:

     main {
       flex-wrap: wrap;